Insomnia symptoms occur in about 33% to 50% of the adult population [

 Other areas to manage include symptoms from cancer and its treatment and the identification and management of environmental and psychological factors.
 When sleep disturbances are caused by symptoms of cancer or its treatment, measures that control or alleviate symptoms are often the key to resolving sleep disturbances.
 Management of sleep disturbances combines nonpharmacological and pharmacological approaches individualized for the patient.

 Nonpharmacological Management of Sleep Disturbances

 Sleep hygiene in an inpatient setting involves modifying the sleep environment to decrease sleep disruption.
-Minimizing noise, dimming or turning off lights, adjusting room temperature, and consolidating patient care tasks to reduce the number of interruptions can increase the amount of uninterrupted sleep.[Level of evidence: IV]
+Minimizing noise, dimming or turning off lights, adjusting room temperature, and consolidating patient care tasks to reduce the number of interruptions can increase the amount of uninterrupted sleep.[

 Behavioral strategies include:

 Both of these strategies seek to limit the time spent in bed that does not involve sleeping.[

 Components of CBT-I include the following:

 Relaxation therapy can be used to achieve both behavioral and cognitive outcomes, particularly when it is combined with imagery.
 Educational objectives around sleep hygiene are also used to treat insomnia and include content on the following:[